 For 'Ike,' A Monument Unlike Any Other: Eisenhower Memorial Is Dedicated In D.C.

 Dwight David Eisenhower was one of the towering figures of the 20th century: A five-star general, he led the D-Day invasion and helped defeat the Nazis.
-A two-term President, he brought stability to post-war America.
+A two-term president, he brought stability to postwar America.

 Since his death in 1969, memories of the man called Ike have faded.
 But this week, the dedication of an Eisenhower Memorial in Washington, D.C., will bring him vividly back to mind.

-This memorial is not like any other presidential monument in D.C.
+This memorial is not like any other presidential monument in Washington.
 No sky-piercing white obelisk (George Washington), no massive, looming bronze statue (Abraham Lincoln.)

-The Eisenhower is just a bit above street level, with somewhat larger than life sculptures.
-It sits on four acres of a nondescript street near the National Mall and the Air and Space Museum.
+The Eisenhower is just a bit above street level with somewhat larger than life sculptures.
+It sits on 4 acres of a nondescript street near the National Mall and the Air and Space Museum.
 Modern and clean, with geometrical shapes, it's designed by star architect Frank Gehry.

 "To be creating something that has so much gravitas for the world — whew!
 In the end it's a great honor to be part of it," Gehry says.

-An open-air plaza with two tableaux, set several feet apart, highlighting major points of Ike's career.
+An open-air plaza with two tableaux, set several feet apart, highlights major points of Ike's career.
 On one, bronze sculptures of General Eisenhower, talking with his men before D-Day.
-On the other, President Eisenhower standing with three assistants in front of a map of the world, carved into the limestone wall.
+On the other, President Eisenhower standing with three assistants in front of a map of the world carved into the limestone wall.

 Behind the tableaux, a screen — Gehry calls it a "tapestry" — made of woven stainless steel cables is patterned with an outline of the cliffs of Normandy.
 This scrim runs the length of the memorial, softens the dull Department of Education building behind it, and, lit at night, makes magic, says Washington Post architecture critic Philip Kennicott.